"Yo mama" joke: Ancient times

 The incarnations of filial piety in various cultures are reflected by examples through history.

 Rabbi Eliezer (c.
 100 CE) was said to have interrupted a man reading aloud the opening words of the then-banned and still-troubling Ezekiel 23.

 Man: "Mortal, proclaim to Jerusalem her abominations..."

 Eliezer: "Why don't you go out and proclaim the abominations of your mother?"

 Plutarch's biography of Cicero notes that:

 Again, in a dispute with Cicero, Metellus Nepos asked repeatedly "Who is your father?"

 "In your case," said Cicero, "your mother has made the answer to this question rather difficult."

 In the Strategies of the Warring States, it is recorded that the following was said by the King Wei of Qi after hearing of his envoy being insulted by the King of Zhou:

 Function

 John Dollard said the dozens was a way to express or mitigate anger in underprivileged African-American groups.
 There are issues of gender, as he imagined this a matter of young men within a matriarchal structure.

 Modern use

 Movies have seen the incorporation of "Yo Mama" jokes, utilized as punchlines or comedic dialogues between characters.
-For instance, in the movie White Men Can't Jump, characters exchange "Yo Mama" jokes.
+For instance, in the movie White Men Can't Jump (1992), characters exchange "Yo Mama" jokes.
 Other movies like The Nutty Professor (1996) have featured "Yo Mama" jokes as part of the comedic interaction between characters.
 Comedian Richard Pryor also incorporated "Yo Mama" jokes in some of his stand-up routines, contributing to the jokes' popularity.

-In October 2025, White House press secretary Karoline Leavitt used a variation of "yo mama" as a response to a reporter's question.
+In October 2025, White House press secretary Karoline Leavitt facetiously used "Your mom did" as a response to a reporter's serious question.

+In October 2025, then-Representative Sheila Cherfilus-McCormick (D-FL) and her primary opponent, Elijah Manley, engaged in a tense confrontation during a town hall meeting, which concluded with Cherfilus-McCormick repeatedly saying "your mama" to Manley.